ks982579/ksulldev-astro/src/pages/notes/data-science/data-quality.md

 Six Sigma DMAIC (define, measure, analyze, improve, and control) methodology can be utilized to measure and improve data quality.
 See Ch.
 6 for more details on DMAIC.

 ### How is Data Quality Different?

+Quality of information depends on business processes, databases, software design, the data, and software production processes involved in producing the information.
+It's similar to physical products except data and information can be reused.

+This is good and bad.
+If you have a physical product of bad quality, maybe the next one will be ok.
+However, if you have bad data, it will continue to be bad when reused.

+Data characteristics are also intangible.
+They don't have weight or colour, but more like data type, format and such.
+If data is stored in a system poorly, then it may be hard to use and maintain.
+Date data is interesting.
+What is 01/02/08?
+User's must understand the format that is used in the system they are accessing to correctly interpret the data.

+I had an issue like this before where I mistakenly took the date to be European style when it was American.
+After processing, I realized there were many errors because of this.
+The error was hard to spot because there was so much data that the issue of seeing a month 13 didn't pop-up until

+Data quality is a function of _imperceptible properties_ called **data quality dimensions**.
+Example being a data element of "age" cannot be less than 0.

+> Aside, if you know something will be created in the future, could you technically consider it to have negative age?
+Suppose it wouldn't necessarily be a certain value though.

+Basically, it is easier to measure the quality of a physical product because of physical characteristics.
+Some examples of data quality dimensions are accuracy, completeness, consistency, uniqueness and timeliness

+### Data Quality Dimensions

+p.
+12